In this guide we’ll take a look at the best fence paints on the market.

 More Detailed Fence Paint Reviews

-This Cuprinol fence paint is specifically formulated for rough sawn timber, making it ideal for fences, but also other timber structures such as sheds and wood stores.
+This Cuprinol fence paint is specifically formulated for rough sawn timber, making it not only suitable for fences, but also for other timber structures such as sheds and wood stores.

 The paint dries quickly, and it is really easy to clean up afterwards with just some water and a little washing up liquid.